 Galveston, TX 77555

 Incidents and accidents may involve minor to major physical injuries of participants and/or program staff, behavioral issues, hospital/doctor visits, or over-the-counter medication disbursement.
-Incident Reports must be submitted to the Department of Student Activities within 24 hours following the incident by the CPM Program Sponsor or his/her designee using the online Campus Program for Minors Incident Report Form.
+Incident Reports must be submitted to the Department of Student Activities within 24 hours following the incident by the CPM Program Sponsor or his/her designee using the online Campus Programs for Minors Incident Report Form.